MetOffice/mule/mule/docs/source/user_guide_basics.rst

     >>> ff.to_file(os.path.expanduser("~/mule_example.ff"))

-If you inspect the file produced using a different tool (or re-open it with the API) you should find your changes are in-tact.
+If you inspect the file produced using a different tool (or re-open it with the API) you should find your changes are intact.
 In a moment you should experiment with this process, but before you do there is a helpful feature worth mentioning.